llbranco/PPLGPwn/README.md

 - better sh installer, web installer or usb installer (need a lot of research)
 - an option on the installer to choose between: "Start on boot", "web server", "mapped key on your remote" or "manual start"
 - Notifications on your tv on/off (config on install)
-- Route TV WiFi to PS4
+- Route TV WiFi to PS4 ( 10% done )
 - option to choose between: GoldHen, VTX-Hen and/or GoldHen Lite

 # NOTES